10 Best Competitive Keyword Research Tools (2026)

 Once you have your competitors’ keywords, the fun part begins.
 You must vie for a better spot on those keywords’ SERPs and beat your competition.

-First, you need to find which keywords your competitor ranks for but you don’t.
+First, you need to find which keywords your competitor ranks for, but you don’t.
 Also, find which of their pages rank for those terms.
 You can trust your instincts.
 For example, you might already know that you are not ranking for the X term.
 Or you can use a tool.
 We recommend the latter option.

 To find keyword gaps in Spyfu: